Skip to main content

 Life is Strange: Reunion was developed by Deck Nine Games.

-Life is Strange: Reunion has received positive reviews from players.
-Most players liked Life is Strange: Reunion for its story but disliked it for its stability.
+Life is Strange: Reunion has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked Life is Strange: Reunion for its story but disliked it for its optimization.

 Life is Strange: Reunion is a single player game.

-Similar games include Life is Strange: Double Exposure, Life is Strange: Before the Storm, Life is Strange: True Colors, Life is Strange 2, Lost Records: Bloom & Rage and others.
+Similar games include Life is Strange: Double Exposure, Life is Strange: Before the Storm, Life is Strange: True Colors, Life is Strange 2, The Walking Dead: The Final Season and others.